Han-Yuan-Med/Han-Yuan-Med.github.io/_publications/SHAP-bg-size.md

 ---
-title: "#9 An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models"
+title: "An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models"
 collection: publications
 permalink: /publication/SHAP-bg-size
 excerpt: ''